awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-security-groups.rst

 To describe your security groups or get information about them, call the |ec2client|'s :methodname:`describeSecurityGroups` method.
-It returns a :aws-java-class:`DescribeSecurityGroupsResponse <services/ec2/model/DescribeSecurityGroupsResponse>` that you can use to access the list of security groups by calling its :methodname:`securityGroups` method, which returns a list of :aws-java-class:`SecurityGroup
+It returns a :aws-java-class-prev:`DescribeSecurityGroupsResponse <services/ec2/model/DescribeSecurityGroupsResponse>` that you can use to access the list of security groups by calling its :methodname:`securityGroups` method, which returns a list of :aws-java-class-prev:`SecurityGroup
 <services/ec2/model/SecurityGroup>` objects.

 **Imports**